 Many popular brands emerged in this decade.
 Some focused on producing a variety of colors, while others specialized in making different styles of shirts, including ringers and jerseys.
 Brands such as Screen Stars, Hanes and Sportswear were some of the most widely manufactured t-shirts.
 Each of these vintage brands went through different phases of label designs which can easily be linked to a particular period.
 The branding became more obvious and the tags often had two color designs.

 Some brands were produced in Pakistan, others began following Champion and manufactured tees for sports-related purposes.
 Labels such as Logo7, Artex, and Trench made many of the best t-shirts, jerseys and sweatshirts featuring popular athletic names, teams and styles in the 1980s.

 Remember: just because you don’t see a brand listed here, that doesn’t mean the item in question isn’t vintage.
 There are just too many companies from these decades to display them all.
-We have streamlined our guide to present the most commonly occurring brands in their various forms.
+We have streamlined our guide to present some of the most commonly occurring brands in their various forms.

 Is it 100% cotton?
 That was a trend of the 1970s and 1990s.
 50/50 tees were far more common in the 1980s.